widmogrod/zf2-rest-api-documentator/README.md

 ## Usage

 Bellow is php configuration file that show haw to implement simple REST API documentation in your module.
-This is a minimal configuration required to achive result shown futher dawn.
+This is a minimal configuration required to achieve result shown further dawn.

 ```php
 <?php